BryanEgbert/sentimental_analysis/README.md

 # sentimental_analysis
-Sentimental analysis for final projects using [Julia](https://julialang.org) and Python, it is recommended to use the latest version of python.
-See [Setup Julia in VSCode](https://code.visualstudio.com/docs/languages/julia)
+Sentimental analysis for final projects using Python

 ## Setup
-- **Julia:**
-    Go to file `depression_detection_jl.ipynb` and run the code.
-Make sure to run it from top to bottom.
-- **Python:**
 Before running the Python code in `depression_detection_python.ipynb`, make sure to install the required packages, it is recommended to install them in a python virtual environment assuming that you run this in a code editor other than Google Colab.
     - Creating python virtual environment
         ```powershell
         > py -m venv env